Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Measuring Asymptotic Bias

-\paragraph{Choice of expectation} When minimizing bias, it is important to determine the expectation with respect to which the bias is defined.
+\paragraph{Summary statistics} When minimizing bias, it is important to determine the expectation with respect to which the bias is defined.
 For instance, an important expectation in Bayesian statistics (where quantification of uncertainty is key) is of the second moments, so that we are concerned with expectations of the form $\mathbb{E}_p[x_ix_j]$, or more generally the covariance matrix $\Sigma_p = \mathbb{E}_{q}[(\x - \mathbb{E}[\x])(\x - \mathbb{E}[\x])^T]$.
-For Gaussian distributions, the covariance matrix contains all the information about the posterior, but even for non-Gaussian distributions, they are often used as a posterior summary.
+For Gaussian distributions, the covariance matrix contains all the information about the posterior, but even for non-Gaussian distributions, they are often used as a summary statistics.

-From a theoretical perspective, it may also be interesting to consider the bias of a wider set of functions, such as any Lipschitz-continous functions.
-In what follows, we consider those two cases.
+From a theoretical perspective, it may also be interesting to consider the bias of a wider set of functions, such as any Lipschitz-continuous functions.
+In what follows, we consider a metric that controls the more general bias and a metric measuring the covariance matrix bias.

 \paragraph{Covariance matrix error} To quantify expectation value error of the second moments, we introduce a scalar measure of the covariance matrix error, which we define as